-Despite the unfavorable environment, the Company still maintains the strongest balance sheet and the highest capital level in its history.
-The Company took advantage of the lower level of its share price to purchase 885,230 shares (7%) of its Class A non-voting common shares at an average price of \$34.13 in the open market under its share repurchase program.
-We remain confident in the resiliency of our platform and our ability to continue to provide essential investment services to our clients.
+Despite the volatility and market stress seen in the first quarter, the Company continues to maintain a strong balance sheet with capital near its historic highs and ample levels of liquidity.
+During the first quarter, the Company took advantage of the lower level of its share price to purchase 95,055 shares (approximately 1%) of its Class A non-voting common stock at an average price of \$38.79 per share in the open market under its share repurchase program.
+This resulted in 10,975,723 shares of Class A non-voting common stock remaining outstanding at March 31, 2023.
+We remain confident in the resiliency of our platform and our ability to provide essential investment services to our clients.